hpcleuven/VscDocumentation/source/access/mfa_guide.rst

 MobaXTerm.
 It also applies when using the ssh command in a terminal on Linux, Mac, or WSL.

 #.
-Visit the `VSC firewall page`_ and login with your institution credentials.
+Visit the `VSC firewall page`_
+#. [optional] Login with your institution credentials.
-   This step is optional when connecting from a white-listed IP address, e.g., the Flemish universities internal networks.
+   This step may not be necessary when connecting from a white-listed IP address, e.g., the Flemish universities internal networks such as static on-site IP as well as the insututional VPN.
+   For example, if you have already logged upfront into your institution network then you might not be required to log in again depending on your browser session settings (e.g., accepted cookies).
+In that case you will only be asked to confirm the firewall login via your selected choice for MFA.
+#.
+You will be asked to authorize the firewall request.
+Click 'Authorize'.
+#.
+You will see now a confirmation that you have successfully logged in.
+#.
+Proceed with the SSH terminal client of your choice to connect to VSC.

-   It is **mandatory** for other IP addresses (for instance when you are connecting from home or abroad).
+Note: The firewall authentication is **mandatory** for other IP addresses (for instance when you are connecting from home or abroad).

 MFA with an agent
 -----------------